-Arctic Cat does not recommend using a pressure washer to clean the radiator core.
+Do not use a pressure washer to clean the radiator core.
 The pressure may bend or flatten the fins causing restricted air flow, and electrical components on the radiator could be damaged.
 Use only a garden hose with spray nozzle at normal tap pressure.

 The cooling system capacity can be found in the specifications chart.
 The cooling system should be inspected daily for leakage and damage.
-If leakage or damage is detected, take the ATV to an authorized Arctic Cat ATV dealer for service.
+If leakage or damage is detected, take the ATV to an authorized dealer for service.
 Also, the coolant level should be checked periodically.